-Filter setting of smallest diameter Soft key

-Display the smallest diameter found (default setting) 1<<

-Display the next smaller diameter found <

-Display the next larger diameter found >

-Display the largest diameter found.
-The TNC sets the filter for the smallest diameter to the value set for the largest diameter >>

-Filter setting of largest diameter Soft key

-Display the smallest diameter found.
+Filter setting of smallest diameter Soft key Display the smallest diameter found (default setting) 1<< Display the next smaller diameter found < Display the next larger diameter found > Display the largest diameter found.
+The TNC sets the filter for the smallest diameter to the value set for the largest diameter >> Filter setting of largest diameter Soft key Filter setting of largest diameter Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value set for the smallest diameter Soft key << Display the smallest diameter found.
+The TNC sets the filter for the largest diameter to the value Display the smallest diameter found.
 The TNC sets the filter for the largest diameter to the value set for the smallest diameter <<

-Display the next smaller diameter found <

-Display the next larger diameter found >

-Display the largest diameter found (default setting) >>1

 With the apply path optimization option on (default setting), the TNC sorts the selected machining positions for the most efficient possible tool path.
-You can have the tool path displayed by clicking the SHOW TOOL PATH soft key (see "Basic settings" on page 260).
+You can have the tool path displayed by clicking the SHOW TOOL PATH soft key (see "Basic settings" on page 228).